AlyonaMinina/RoPod.Hardware/README.md

 -	Chamber measures 69.2 x 50.7 x 8.6 mm and is designed to fit into ZEISS Universal mounting frame K
 -	We recommend using 7 ml of medium
--	Glass is incorporated into the chamber and the lid during printing
+-	Glass is incorporated into the chamber and the lid during printing I recommend using a few drops of superglue not only in the corners, but also along the sides of the glass (due to the size of the glass)

 |Version <img width="50"> |Preview<img width="800">|Files <img width="900"> |Comments<img width="300">|
 | --- | --- | ---|---|